 Accessory costs and accessory cost components

 Of the 599 plants included in this study, 223 individuals produced at least one seed during the year.
 Across these individuals, on average 91% of reproductive investment went to accessory tissues rather than to propagules, rising to 96% if only embryo and endosperm were treated as direct investment in offspring, with seed coats and dispersal structures attributed to accessory costs.
-Across species, accessory costs (versus embryo and endosperm) ranged from a low of 91.9% for Pimelea linifolia to a high of 99.8% for Hakea teretifolia (Table 1).
+Hereafter, all results report results for the “embryo and endosperm” component, designating them as “seed size” or “seed weight”.
+Across species, accessory costs (versus seed weight) ranged from a low of 91.9% for Pimelea linifolia to a high of 99.8% for Hakea teretifolia (Table 1).

 Total accessory costs can be divided broadly into costs of failure (the weight of all aborted parts, including mature flowers that fail to set seed) versus costs of success (seed weight plus the total per ovule cost of required floral parts, both pre- and post-pollination).
 Only the two cone-bearing species, Banksia ericifolia and Petrophile pulchella had greater investment in successful tissues than in failed tissues.
 Three species, Hakea teretifolia, Phyllota phylicoides, and Pultenaea tuberculata spent more than 90% of their reproductive investment on failed tissues (Table 1).
 For most species, these failed tissues were predominantly pre-provisioning, with aborted seeds and fruit a minor component (Supplementary Material).
-Note that fruit that abort after pollination but before provisioning are recorded as shed flowers, such that the pre-provisioning category includes ovules that are aborted both due to lack of pollination and due to early maternal selection.
+Note that fruit that abort after pollination but before provisioning are recorded as shed flowers, such that the pollen-attraction (pre-provisioning) category includes ovules that are aborted both due to lack of pollination and due to early maternal selection.

-Seedcosts are further divided into mass of parts formed up to the point of pollination (on a per ovule basis; pollen-attraction tissues) and the mass of the seed, packaging, and dispersal structures (on a per seed basis; provisioning tissues).
+Total seed costs are further divided into mass of parts formed up to the point of pollination (on a per ovule basis; terms pollen-attraction costs ) and the mass of the seed, packaging, and dispersal structures (on a per seed basis; termed provisioning costs).
 The relative costs of these components shifted markedly across species (Table 1).
 Four species, Epacris microphylla, Hemigenia pupurea, Pimelea linifolia, and Pultanaea tuberculata had pollen-attraction costs that were greater than 50% of total seedcosts, while 5 species had pollen-attraction costs that were less than 10% of total seedcosts (Table 1).
 The proportion of energy invested in provisioning tissues (including the seed itself) ranged from a low of 0.36 (for both Epacris microphylla and Pimelea linifolia) to a high of 0.99 (Banksia ericifolia) (Table 1).
 Importantly, the maximum any species invested in seeds was less than 10% of total reproductive energy expenditure.

 Correlations between seed size and seed set